-Each term class teachers set progress targets with the involvement of the SENCo, pupils and parents/carers.
+Each term class teachers set progress targets with the involvement of the SENDCo, pupils and parents/carers.
 These targets are related to pupil's areas of need, and are reviewed termly with evidence of progress and observations.
-The progress of children with an EHC Plan will be formally reviewed at an annual review with all adults involved with the child's education.
+The progress of children with an EHC Plan will be formally reviewed at an annual review with all adults involved with the child's education (school, home and health professionals).